captbaritone/webamp/docs/usage.md

 If you would like to look as some examples check out the [examples directory](../examples/) were you will find:

 * [Minimal](../examples/minimal/) - An example that just uses a `<script>` tag that points to a CDN.
 No install required.
+* [Webpack](../examples/webpack/) - An example that installs Winamp2-js via NPM, and bundles it into an applicaiton using Webpack.

+Each example has a README which explains it in more detail.

 ## Install